aemysites/sausaxen-iag-da/tools/plugins/text-to-html/README.md

 - Ensure browser supports Clipboard API
 - Check DA SDK connection for insert functionality
 - Use manual copy as fallback (text selection method)

+### DA Page Creation Fails
+- **Authentication Error**: Ensure you're logged into Document Authoring
+- **Invalid Organization/Repository**: Verify the organization and repository names are correct
+- **Path Conflicts**: Check if a page already exists at the specified path
+- **Network Issues**: Check your internet connection and DA service status
+- **Token Expired**: Try refreshing the DA interface and attempting again

 ### Preview Not Updating
 - Check browser console for JavaScript errors